victorlocomotiv/talk-nodejs-and-express/src/README.md

 ## CHALLENGE

 - To create your own user API with express you will need to keep the data somewhere, in this challenge you need to implement a database.
- 1. Create a new project as you learn here, with the user's API requests setted at app.js
+ 1. Create a new project as you learn here, with the user's API requests set at app.js
  2. Implement any database of any kind you want, you choose, MongoDB, MySQL, SQL, NoSQL, Graph, SQLlite, whatever...
 &nbsp;
 - *TIP:*  for fast development/prototyping I would recommend you to keep on the MEAN Stack and use *MongoDB* through *mongoose*, you can find some *examples below slide 10*